 - Genetic disease/connective tissue abnormalities that affect the aorta; affects the structure and function of connective tissue/proteins (e.g. collagen and elastin) in the walls of the aorta — Marfan syndrome (more likely to be proximal dissections), Ehler—Danlos syndrome

 - Turner syndrome (causes aortic root dilatation)

-- Blunt chest trauma (e.g car accidents, tough they are declaration injuries that more commonly cause an aortic transection, that is a laceration of all three layers of the aorta) or iatrogenic trauma (during catheterisation or intra—aortic balloon pump counter pulsation)
+- Blunt chest trauma (e.g car accidents, tough they are deceleration injuries that more commonly cause an aortic transection, that is a laceration of all three layers of the aorta) or iatrogenic trauma (during catheterization or intra—aortic balloon pump counter pulsation)

 - Bicupsid aortic valve (congenital) — increases chance of ascending aortic dissection